thalha-dev/CabSlip/README.md

 2. **Logo Upload** (Optional)
    - Upload your company logo for professional receipts

+3. **Owner Signature** (Required)
+   - Draw your signature once - it will be automatically added to all receipts

 ## 📖 Usage Guide

 ### Creating a Receipt